firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-29-how-to-haunt-your-local-forest.md

 When Archie can finally stand, balanced, for a full minute, the vet recommends short walks as part of his physical therapy. (“No more than five to ten minutes of walking at a time.”)
 You take him up to the stop sign and back.
 It’s March now and the whole world has greened in just three weeks.
 Archie sniffs the dandelions erupting in the neighbor’s yard thoughtfully, like a sommelier with a glass of wine.

 You can’t rest, though; you feel spring inside your veins.
 That turns to rage when you return to the woods and see how much trash the hunters have left behind at the trailhead.
 Tins of chew, plastic wrappers for Slim Jims, endless holey cans of Busch.
 You find one of their empty, busted gas-station coolers and take it home.
-While Archie watches, you cut out two styrofoam blocks the length of your shoe, and slightly wider.
+While Archie watches, you cut out two styrofoam blocks the length of your shoe and slightly wider.
 You carve away at the bottom until you create a new footprint.
 Four-toed.
 Clawed.
 Huge.

 In spring, the ground is constantly damp.
 You strap the styrofoam to your own shoes and walk the forest in long leaping strides.
 In the distance you hear the bells, the leaves, muffled slightly by the squelch of your steps.